Skip to Main Content

 A new fossil has been named after Sir David Attenborough

-David Attenborough returns with Blue Planet II
+David Attenborough returns to the oceans with Blue Planet II

 Planet Earth II is a contribution to the "planet-wide extinction of wildlife" says Springwatch presenter Martin Hughes-Games